mitre/saf-lambda-function/README.md

 ```bash
 export COMMAND_STRING_INPUT="convert hdf2splunk -H 127.0.0.1 -u admin -p Valid_password! -I your_index_name"
 ```
-  - More examples can be found at [SAF CLI Usage](https://github.com/mitre/saf#usage)
   - NOTE: Do not include the input flag in the command string as this will be appended on from the S3 bucket trigger, ex: "-i hdf_file.json".
+  - NOTE: Do not include the output flag in the command string.
+Instead, set the desired output information in `config.json`.
   - NOTE: This action does not support `view heimdall`.
+  - More examples can be found at [SAF CLI Usage](https://github.com/mitre/saf#usage)

-7. Ensure that the environment variables are set properly: `env`
+  - You can ensure that the environment variables are set properly: `env`.
+### Config variables
-8. Modify any config values you may want to change.
+7. Modify any config values you may want to change.
 These are found in `config.json` and have the following default values:
 ```
 {
     "service-name": "saf-lambda-function",